NVIDIA/aistore/tools/gendocs/README.md

 rcr      Boolean   recursively promote nested dirs
 ```

-**Supported Actions**: `ActPromote` becomes a clickable link that opens the detailed model documentation
+**Supported Actions**: Action names are automatically converted to clickable HTML links that navigate to their corresponding model documentation.

 ## Limitations of Swagger with Custom Go Types